Drone-N-Go/Backend/README.md

-# Railway-API
+# Backend
-This is the Railway-API for Drone and Go
+This is the Backend for Drone and Go